SamakshSingh99/GeneScoPy/README.md

 Special thanks to the bioinformatics community for inspiring this project.

 ## Contact
-For questions or support, please open an issue on the GitHub repository or reach out to `your.email@example.com`.
+For questions or support, please open an issue on the GitHub repository.